-When analyzing malware or performing other security research, it’s often useful to tunnel connections through a VPN in a public cloud.
-This approach helps conceal the analyst’s origin, contributing to OPSEC when interacting with malicious infrastructure.
+When performing security research or connecting over untrusted networks, it’s often useful to tunnel connections through a VPN in a public cloud.
+This approach helps conceal your origin and safeguard your traffic, contributing to OPSEC when interacting with malicious infrastructure or traversing hostile environments.
 Moreover, by using VPN exit nodes in different cities and even countries, the researcher can explore the target from multiple geographic vantage points, which sometimes yields additional findings.

 One way to accomplish this is to set up your own VPN server in a public cloud, as an alternative to relying on a commercial VPN service.
 The following tutorial explains how to deploy the Algo VPN software bundle on DigitalOcean (the link includes my referral code).
 I like using DigitalOcean for this purpose because it offers virtual private server instances for as little as $5 per month; also, I find it easier to use than AWS.